 When I construct a list of these four guys, the Big O is second, and CP3 is third.
 Stockton brings up the rear, but I can see why someone would have them ordered differently.

-For the purpose of this “comparison,” championships won’t be weighed as heavily as other debates — odd, I know.
+For this “comparison,” championships won’t be weighed as heavily as other debates — odd, I know.
 Frankly, it doesn’t matter.
 Between the three of them, Roberston is the only champion, and it wasn’t until Kareem Abdul-Jabbar joined the Milwaukee Bucks in 1970.

 Robertson is the best all-around player of the three.
 There’s no questioning it.
 Of the 14 years he spent in the NBA, ten of them were incredible statistically, and his teams weren’t devoid of talent.
 From 1961-1970, the Big O averaged 29.3 points, 10.3 assists, 8.5 rebounds and shot 48.9 percent from the floor.